Your read progress

 2 minute read

-That’s why we’ve put together a quick one-minute quiz to help you pick the best type of savings account for your circumstances.
-Simply follow the questions through to the end to reveal a list of products that should meet your requirements.
-Remember, this is only a guide.
-There are exceptions to every rule, but we hope you’ll find it a helpful starting point.
+That’s why we’ve put together a quick, one-minute quiz to help you pick the best type of savings account for your circumstances.
+Simply follow the questions through to the end to reveal a list of products to consider.
+This is only a guide and there are exceptions to every rule, but it’s a helpful starting point.

-Don’t forget to think about your personal savings allowance (PSA).
-And keep an eye on the interest you earn to plan accordingly.
+An important factor in deciding where to place your savings is your personal savings allowance (PSA).
 Your PSA is a tax-free allowance that allows you to earn interest on your savings without paying tax on that interest.

-It will depend on the type of tax payer you are.
-If you’re a basic rate taxpayer, you’ll be eligible for the personal savings allowance of £1,000 in 2023/24.
+Your PSA will depend on the type of taxpayer you are.
+If you’re a basic rate (20%) taxpayer, you’ll be eligible for the personal savings allowance of £1,000 in 2024/25.
 That means you can earn up to £1,000 a year in interest without having to pay any tax.
-If you’re a higher rate taxpayer, this limit is £500.
-If you’re an additional tax rate payer, you don’t get any allowance.
+If you’re a higher rate taxpayer (40%), this limit is £500.
+If you’re an additional tax rate (45%) payer, unfortunately, you don’t get any allowance.

-• You don’t have to open a savings account with your existing current account provider.
-It’s important to review the whole of the market to find which product is most appropriate
+You don’t have to open a savings account with your existing current account provider.
+Review the whole of the market to find which product is best for you, even if you get a savings account that’s automatically set up when you open your current account.

 Written by Errolyn